Taoism: Varieties

-Today, there are various living Taoist traditions; the largest and most influential are the Quanzhen School, particularly the Dragon Gate sect, and Zhengyi Dao.
-Quanzhen lineages are mainly monastic and ascetic traditions, based on meditation and internal cultivation, while the Orthodox Unity tradition is based on lay priests (daoshi) who are expected to master an extensive ritual repertoire.
+Throughout its history, many schools and branches of Taoism emerged, organized around particular lineages, texts, or sacred mountains and temples.
+In the modern era, religious Taoism in China is described as being organized around two enduring traditions:

+Zhengyi (正一, “Orthodox Unity”) Taoism is the principle non-monastic Taoist denomination, traced to the Celestial Masters tradition that began with Zhang Daoling in 185 CE.
+Zhengyi priests live in society (often marrying and maintaining households) and function primarily as ritual specialists serving local communities through public services.
+These services include such as jiao offerings/renewal rites, zhai fasts and purification observances, funerary and salvation rites, exorcistic and healing rituals, and the use of talismans and registers that confer ritual authority.

+Quanzhen Taoism (全真, “Complete Perfection”) represents the monastic form of Taoism, founded in the 12th century by Wang Chongyang.
+It emphasizes celibate communal life, formal ordination and precepts, meditation and contemplative discipline, and inner cultivation practices such as internal alchemy (neidan).
+It is framed explicitly through a "Three Teachings" synthesis that combines Taoist cosmology, Buddhist meditative and monastic models, and Confucian ethical self-regulation.

 These two traditions developed during the Song dynasty and grew to become recognized by the imperial government during late imperial China.

-"Some sects are concerned with the ritual control of spirits and the cosmic currents of yin and yang; others specialize in inner disciplines of meditation or breath control and mind-body exercise regimes."

 There are also various smaller Taoist groups and traditions of practice.

-Eva Wong divides the major "systems" of Taoism into the following categories: Magical Taoism, Divinational Taoism, Ceremonial Taoism, Internal-Alchemical Taoism, and Action and Karma Taoism.
+One modern, interpretive framework created by Eva Wong divides the major "systems" of Taoism into five categories: Magical Taoism, Divinational Taoism, Ceremonial Taoism, Internal-Alchemical Taoism and Action and Karma Taoism.

 Magical Taoism

-Magical Taoism is one of the oldest systems of Taoism, and its practices are similar to the shamans and sorcerers of ancient China.
+Magical Taoism is one of the oldest Taoist systems, and its practices are similar to the shamans and sorcerers of ancient China.
 Magical Taoism believes there are various natural powers, deities, and spirits (benevolent and malevolent) in the universe that can be made use of by specialists who know the right methods.
 Their magic can include rainmaking, protection, exorcism, healing, traveling to the underworld to help the dead, and mediumship.

 Protection magic can include the use of amulets and fulu, as well as specific rites.
 Protection rites often include ritual petitions to the celestial deities of the northern bushel.
 Divination is also a widespread practice.
 A commonly used method of divination in magical Taoism is sandwriting (planchette writing).

-According to Eva Wong, the main sects of magical Taoism today are the Maoshan sect (a very secretive sect, not to be confused with Shangqing), the Celestial Masters and the Kun-Lun sect (which is strongly influenced by Tibetan magic and make use of Taoist and Buddhist deities).
+According to Eva Wong, the main sects of magical Taoism today are the secretive Maoshan sect, not to be confused with Shangqing), the Celestial Masters and the Kun-Lun sect (which is strongly influenced by Tibetan magic and make use of Taoist and Buddhist deities).